Manuscript Preparation Guidelines

 You are here > home > journal > author instructions

-AN ORIGINAL MANUSCRIPT as an electronic version in Microsoft Word should be submitted as an e-mail attachment or on a CD to Dr. Waldemar Klassen, University of Florida, Tropical Research & Education Center, 18905 SW 2800 Street, Homestead, FL, USA 33031-3314, email@example.com (A paper copy is not necessary).
-All text should be left-justified; do not hyphenate words at end of lines.
+AN ORIGINAL MANUSCRIPT as an electronic version in Microsoft Word should be submitted as an e-mail attachment or on a CD to Dr. Waldemar Klassen, University of Florida, Tropical Research & Education Center, 18905 SW 2800 Street, Homestead, FL 33031-3314, USA; e-mail: email@example.com (a paper copy is NOT necessary).

 Also, each time you submit your manuscript, you should include a copy of the